All Posts

 More info

-USCIS determined that for November 2024, applicants in all family-sponsored preference categories and all employment-based preference categories must use the Dates For Filing chart.
-According to the November 2024 visa bulletin, the priority date for the Second preference (F2A) – spouses and children (unmarried and under 21 years of age) of lawful permanent residents is July 15, 2024.
-Dates For…
+The February visa bulletin introduced slight changes compared to January 2025.
+USCIS announced that for February 2025, applicants in all family-sponsored preference categories must use the Dates for Filing chart, while those in employment-based preference categories must use the Final Action Dates chart.
+According to the February 2025 visa bulletin, the priority date for the Second preference (F2A) category—spouses and…

 More info